Who Was Betsy Ross?

 In 1776, at the start of the American Revolution, John was killed by a gunpowder explosion while on militia duty at the Philadelphia waterfront.
 Following his death, Betsy acquired his property and kept up the upholstery business, working day and night to make flags for Pennsylvania.
 A year later, Betsy married Joseph Ashburn, a sailor.
 Joseph, however, also met an unfortunate end.
 In 1781, the ship he was on was captured by the British and he died in prison the next year.

 In 1783, Betsy married for a third and final time.
 The man, John Claypoole, had been in prison with her late husband Joseph Ashburn, and had met Betsy when he delivered Joseph's farewells to her.
 John died 34 years later, in 1817, after a long disability.
-Betsy Ross's life and struggles were truly impressive, perhaps even more so than the legendary flag making for which she is best known.

 Death and Legacy

 Betsy died on January 30, 1836, at the age of 84, in Philadelphia.
 The story of her making the first American flag was shared with the public by her grandson nearly 50 years after her passing.
-The story goes that she made the flag in June of 1776 after a visit from President George Washington, Robert Morris, and her husband's uncle, George Ross.
+The story goes that she made the flag in June of 1776 after a visit from President George Washington, Robert Morris and her husband's uncle, George Ross.
 Her grandson's recollections were published in Harper's Monthly in 1873, but today most scholars agree that it was not Betsy who made the first flag.
 However, Betsy was without dispute a flagmaker who, records show, was paid in 1777 by the Pennsylvania State Navy Board for making "ship's colours, &c."

 Although the Betsy Ross House, where she is reputed to have made the flag, is one of the most visited tourist sites in Philadelphia, the claim that she once lived there is also matter of dispute.
 Despite the unlikelihood of the story for which she is known, Betsy Ross is, however, a fine example of what many women of her time audaciously endured: widowhood, single motherhood, managing household and property independently and quickly remarrying for economic reasons, and her story and her life are nonetheless stitched into the fabric of American history.